 MVG now goes off at best odds of 3/4 with SportingBet for a follow up win in Melbourne and he will get plenty of support in the markets, even at an odds on price.
 Twelve months ago, MVG was absent from the list of qualifiers so we have no indicators from last year’s tournament but while he has shown some vulnerability this season, Mighty Mike remains the best player in world darts.

 Gary Anderson has enjoyed a very productive year on the PDC Tour and prior to the Auckland Masters, the Flying Scotsman beat Mensur Suljovic in a thrilling final of the World Masters.
-Anderson is available for the Melbourne tournament at a top price of 11/2 with Black Type and having won two of his last four tournaments, Anderson looks good value at that price.
+Anderson is available for the Melbourne tournament at a top price of 11/2 and having won two of his last four tournaments, Anderson looks good value at that price.

 We’re less enthusiastic about Black Type’s best industry odds of 15/2 next to the name of Rob Cross although, as the reigning PDC World Champion he will always attract interest.
 Cross hasn’t enjoyed the best of years since winning at Alexandra Palace in January but in a small field he has a better chance.

 Peter Wright then follows at a top price of 10/1 with Betway and 188Bet followed by Michael Smith at at a best of 16/1 with SportingBet.
 Snakebite Wright is just starting to show some form again after a slump during the Premier League while Bully Boy Smith, who impressed in that same competition, is starting to deliver on his potential with victory in the Shanghai Masters last month.